 For further promotion of ESG activities, the Company established the "Sustainability Committee" in December 2020, with the Director in charge of GHO as chairperson, and managing officers from each department and the management strategy managing officer as members.
-The Company will strive for issue resolution and promotion throughout the group by setting medium- to long-term goals for the Company's ESG issues, identifying and periodically reviewing materiality (priority issues), and holding materiality progress reviews.
+The Committee meets at least twice a year to set medium- and long-term goals for the Company's ESG issues, identify and periodically review materiality issues, and review the progress of efforts to resolve materiality issues, thereby striving to promote the resolution of issues throughout the Group.